 Gill Family Capital Management Note.
-The Company has received the benefit of cash infusions from GFCM in the form of secured promissory note obligations totaling \$6.5 million in principal as of April 5, 2020 and December 31, 2019 (the "Note").
-GFCM is an entity controlled by the Company's chairman, president and chief executive officer, Jeffrey T. Gill and one of our directors, R. Scott Gill.
+The Company has received the benefit of cash infusions from Gill Family Capital Management, Inc. ("GFCM") in the form of secured promissory note obligations totaling \$6.5 million in principal as of July 5, 2020 and December 31, 2019 (the "Note").
+GFCM is an entity controlled by the Company's Chairman, President and Chief Executive Officer, Jeffrey T. Gill, and one of our directors, R. Scott Gill.
 GFCM, Jeffrey T. Gill and R. Scott Gill are significant beneficial stockholders of the Company.
-As of April 5, 2020, our principal commitment under the Note was \$2.5 million due on April 1, 2021, \$2.0 million on April 1, 2023 and the balance on April 1, 2025.
-The Note allows for up to an 18-month deferral of payment for up to 60% of the interest due on the notes maturing in April of 2021 and 2023, and provide for a first security interest in substantially all of the Company's assets, including those in Mexico.
-During the first quarter of 2020, the Company provided notice to GFCM of its intention to elect to defer the specified portion of the interest payments due on April 6, 2020 and July 6, 2020.
+As of July 5, 2020, our principal commitment under the Note was \$2.5 million due on April 1, 2021, \$2.0 million on April 1, 2023 and the balance on April 1, 2025.
+The Note allows for up to an 18-month deferral of payment for up to 60% of the interest due on the notes maturing in April of 2021 and 2023, and provides for a first security interest in substantially all of the Company's assets, including those in Mexico.
+During the first quarter of 2020, the Company provided notice to GFCM of its intention to elect to defer the specified portion of the interest payments due beginning on April 6, 2020.

 Finance Lease Obligations.
 On March 9, 2016, the Company completed the sale of its 24-acre Toluca property for 215 million Mexican Pesos, or approximately \$12.2 million in U.S. dollars.
-Simultaneously, the Company entered into a ten-year lease of the 9 acres and buildings currently occupied by the Company and needed for its ongoing business in Toluca.
-As a result of the Toluca Sale-Leaseback, the Company has a capital lease obligation of \$2.4 million for the building as of April 5, 2020.
+Simultaneously, the Company entered into a ten-year lease of the nine acres and buildings occupied by the Company and needed for its ongoing business in Toluca.
+As a result of the Toluca sale-leaseback, the Company has a finance lease obligation of \$2.3 million for the building as of July 5, 2020.

-In January 2018, the Company entered into a capital lease for \$1.3 million for new production equipment installed at its Sypris Electronics facility during 2017.
-The balance of the lease obligation as of April 5, 2020 was \$0.3 million.
+In January 2018, the Company entered into a finance lease for \$1.3 million for new production equipment installed at its Sypris Electronics facility during 2017.
+The balance of the lease obligation as of July 5, 2020 was \$0.2 million.

-In February 2019, the Company entered into a capital lease for \$0.3 million for new machinery at its Sypris Technologies facility in the U.S. The balance of the lease obligation as of April 5, 2020 was \$0.2 million.
+In February 2019, the Company entered into a finance lease for \$0.3 million for new machinery at its Sypris Technologies facility in the U.S. The balance of the lease obligation as of July 5, 2020 was \$0.2 million.

 Purchase Commitments.
-We had purchase commitments totaling approximately \$8.0 million at April 5, 2020, primarily for inventory and manufacturing equipment.
+We had purchase commitments totaling approximately \$8.0 million at July 5, 2020, primarily for inventory.

 Cash Balance.
-April 5, 2020, we had approximately \$5.2 million of cash and cash equivalents, of which \$1.9 million was held in jurisdictions outside of the U.S. that, if repatriated, could result in withholding taxes.
+At July 5, 2020, we had approximately \$7.8 million of cash and cash equivalents, of which \$1.8 million was held in jurisdictions outside of the U.S. that, if repatriated, could result in withholding taxes.